-If you find that you still receive the error, try adjusting your email client settings to reduce the number of cached connections.
-In Mozilla Thunderbird, you can do this by heading to Tools > Account Settings.
+If you still receive the error, try adjusting your email client settings to reduce the number of cached connections.
+We’ll walk you through the steps for how to do this in Mozilla Thunderbird.

-Select your account, then click Server Settings.
+2. Select your account, then click Server Settings.

-Now click Advanced and find the Maximum number of server connections to the cache option.
+3. Click Advanced and find the Maximum number of server connections to the cache option.

 4. Set this to 3, or go even lower if you continue to experience issues.